christian-taillon/MCP-to-OpenAPI-Proxy/README.md

 ## Quick Start

 1.  **Configure API Access**:
+    Copy the `template.config.json` to `config.json`:
     ```bash
-    cp config.json.template config.json
+    cp template.config.json config.json
     ```
     Edit `config.json` to point to your MCP server and include the necessary authentication headers.
+See `example.config.json` for an Armis integration example.

 2.  **Start the Proxy Service**:
     ```bash